Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 ```

 Several things are going on here.
-We are using some fancy new keywords, if, elif (python for else if), and else.
+We are using some fancy new keywords, if, elif (pythonese for else if), and else.

 after our `if` keyword, we put a conditional statement.
 We're interested to know whether or not something is true.
 In this case, we are doing a comparison using '=='.